ichbinhyun/olist-behavioral-analytics/README.md

 ---

 ## Summary
-This project analyzes user behavior on the Olist e-commerce platform by segmenting both customers and sellers, calculating key performance indicators (KPIs), and uncovering actionable insights to address major business challenges.
-Using SQL, Python, and Power BI, the analysis identifies low repurchase rates, high seller dormancy, and category performance imbalances as core issues.
-Through a structured data-driven approach, the report proposes targeted CRM and marketing strategies such as review-triggered loyalty campaigns and seller reactivation programs to enhance retention, drive sales, and optimize platform efficiency.
+This project analyzes **user behavior** on the Olist e-commerce platform by **segmenting both customers and sellers**, calculating key performance indicators (KPIs), and uncovering actionable insights to address major business challenges.
+Using **SQL, Python, and Power BI**, the analysis identifies low repurchase rates and high seller dormancy as core issues.
+Through a structured data-driven approach, the report proposes targeted **CRM and marketing strategies** such as review-triggered loyalty campaigns and seller reactivation programs to enhance retention, drive sales, and optimize platform efficiency.

 ---